We have two beautiful homilies by Father Hanly for 2nd Sunday of Easter, Year B: “Mercy” and “God’s Peace Be With You.”

 Have faith.
 You’ve got to have faith otherwise it doesn’t work.
 You’ve got to have faith.

-Poor old Thomas already had faith.
+Well Thomas already had faith.
 He was probably weeping.
-And he gave God, he gave Jesus the instant of the highest honour, and he said,
+And he gave Jesus the instant of the highest honour, and he said,

 “My Lord and my God!”